Sanjay Jain, MD, PhD

 Open Merit Scholarship, Indian Ministry of Education, India

-Research Interests: Kidney development, ureter development, CAKUT, AKI, genomics, neurodevelopment, GDNF, RET, branching morphogenesis, genetics, biobanking, translational research, biomarkers, regeneration, stem cells, bladder regeneration, bladder pain
+Research Interests: Single cell and spatial biology, molecular cartography, multiorgan interactions, AKI-CKD transition, aging, kidney development, ureter development, congenital anomalies of the kidney and urinary tract (CAKUT), genomics, neurodevelopment, GDNF, RET, branching morphogenesis, genetics, biobanking, translational research, biomarkers, regeneration, stem cells, bladder innervation.
+Kidney organoids and iPSC.

 Research Description